GoInterject/GoInterject.github.io/wGetStarted/L-Dev-Building-a-Report-from-Scratch.md

 As you can see, DataPortal is the first parameter that will must provide ReportRange() so that it knows where to pull in the data from.
 Type **“NorthwindCustomerOrders_MyName”** into the DataPortal parameter box for now.

 ![](/images/L-Dev-Report_from_Scratch/28.png)
-You will now switch to configuring an INTERJECT Data Connection, and a Data Portal that you can pull from using ReportRange().
+You will now switch to configuring an Interject Data Connection, and a Data Portal that you can pull from using ReportRange().

 ### Setting Up the First Data Connection

 In order to continue our work from here, you need to set up the back-end Data Portal that ReportRange() will be using.
 For now, you will pause working on the front-end Excel report to configure the Data Portal and Data Connection that ReportRange() will use in our report.

 You will start with the Data Connection.
-INTERJECT Data Connections enable users to connect to a database in order to pull data out of that database based on criteria specified in stored procedures which are set up with Data Portals.
-An overview of Data Connections and Data Portals can be found [here](https://docs.gointerject.com/wPortal/The-INTERJECT-Website-Portal.html#overview).
+Interject Data Connections enable users to connect to a database in order to pull data out of that database based on criteria specified in stored procedures which are set up with Data Portals.
+An overview of Data Connections and Data Portals can be found [here](https://docs.gointerject.com/wPortal/The-Interject-Website-Portal.html#overview).

-**Step 1: Logging in** Start by navigating to the INTERJECT portal site ([here](https://portal.gointerject.com/)) and logging in.
+**Step 1: Logging in** Start by navigating to the Interject portal site ([here](https://portal.gointerject.com/)) and logging in.

 ![](/images/L-Dev-Report_from_Scratch/29.png)
 **Step 2: Create the connection:** Create a new data connection by clicking the New Connection button.